Kemeny method: Summary matrix

 After the overall ranking has been calculated, the pairwise comparison counts can be arranged in a summary matrix, as shown below, in which the choices appear in the winning order from most popular (top and left) to least popular (bottom and right).
 This matrix layout does not include the equal-preference pairwise counts that appear in the tally table:

 In this summary matrix, the largest ranking score equals the sum of the counts in the upper-right, triangular half of the matrix (shown here in bold, with a green background).
 No other possible ranking can have a summary matrix that yields a higher sum of numbers in the upper-right, triangular half.
 (If it did, that would be the overall ranking.)

 In this summary matrix, the sum of the numbers in the lower-left, triangular half of the matrix (shown here with a red background) are a minimum.
 The academic papers by John Kemeny and Peyton Young refer to finding this minimum sum, which is called the Kemeny score, and which is based on how many voters oppose (rather than support) each pairwise order:

 Example

 This matrix summarizes the corresponding pairwise comparison counts:

-The Kemeny–Young method arranges the pairwise comparison counts in the following tally table:
+The Kemeny method arranges the pairwise comparison counts in the following tally table:

 The ranking score for the possible ranking of Memphis first, Nashville second, Chattanooga third, and Knoxville fourth equals (the unit-less number) 345, which is the sum of the following annotated numbers.